Notice of Privacy Practices

-MSU University Health Partners (UHP) is allowed by law to use and disclose information about you for the purposes essential to providing care (treatment, payment collection, and operating University Health Partners).
+MSU Student Health Partners (SHP) is allowed by law to use and disclose information about you for the purposes essential to providing care (treatment, payment collection, and operating Student Health Partners).

 Types of Uses and Disclosures.

-Medical information about you may be used or disclosed by University Health Partners for treatment, payment, and health care operations.
+Medical information about you may be used or disclosed by Student Health Partners for treatment, payment, and health care operations.
 Treatment includes consultation, diagnosis, provision of care, and referrals.
 Payment includes all those things necessary for billing and collection, such as claims processing.
-Health care operations include things University Health Partners does to assess quality of care, train staff, and manage University Health Partners business.
+Health care operations include things Student Health Partners does to assess quality of care, train staff, and manage Student Health Partners business.
 Some examples of disclosures and use are as follows:

 - Example of Treatment Disclosure.
 We may disclose medical information about you to

-your treating health care provider, UHP Counseling and
+your treating health care provider, SHP Counseling and

 Psychological Services, a hospital, or other providers to help them diagnose and treat an injury or illness.